Grubnest/GrubnestParties/README.md

 # GrubnestParties
-Party plugin for The Grubnest
+A plugin designed by the Grubnest development team to handle player parties and their applications.